Mattress Shopping: Questions to Ask When Buying a Mattress

 Chronic Pain: If you have chronic pain, then you may want to opt for a memory foam or hybrid mattress that distributes weight evenly and relieves pressure points.

-sleep apnea, adjustable beds that can be adjusted in terms of elevation may facilitate better breathing, thereby reducing snoring.
+Sleep Apnea: For people with sleep apnea, adjustable beds that can be adjusted in terms of elevation may facilitate better breathing, thereby reducing snoring.

 Allergies: The hypoallergenic materials used make sleeping more comfortable for people who have allergies or asthma.